steadramon/ESPGeiger/docs/install/buildtargets.md

 `pulse` | Pulse | ESP32 builds default to using built in hardware PCNT counter `pulse_no_pcnt` | Pulse | ESP32-only build disabling PCNT

+ESP32 / ESP32-S3 / ESP32-C3 builds bundle SSD1306 OLED support; the panel is auto-detected at boot.
+No separate `oled_*` envs needed on the ESP32 family.
+ESP8266 still ships dedicated `oled_*` envs to avoid the runtime cost on the slower core.

 ## Serial

 A single unified serial build supports all serial Geiger counter types.
 The serial protocol is selected at runtime via the **Config** page (System > Serial Type).